-- 1.0 Each year, following consultation, in caucus, with Departmental colleagues, the Chair shall determine the Department's staffing needs. - 2.1 a) The Chair shall report, in writing, any needs for tenure track replacement or appointment to the Dean by September 15. - b) The Chair shall report, in writing, any need for limited term replacement or appointment to the Dean by December 1. - 2.2 Changes in a Department's staffing needs that occur after dates outlined in clause 2.1 above should be made known to the Dean immediately. - 3.1 The Dean, after consultation with the Academic Vice-President and Provost, shall grant the Chair permission to advertise the position subject to budgetary approval. - 3.2 The Dean shall communicate the decision to the department normally by October 1 in the case of tenure track replacements or appointments and January 15 in the case of limited term replacements or appointments.
+- 1.0 Each year, following consultation, in caucus, with Departmental colleagues, the Chair/Coordinator/Director, School of Nursing shall determine the Department/Program/School's staffing needs. - a) The Chair/Coordinator/Director, School of Nursing shall report, in writing, any needs for tenure track and Limited Term replacement or appointment to the Dean by September 15. - 2.2 Changes in a Department/Program/School's staffing needs that occur after dates outlined in clause 2.1 above should be made known to the Dean immediately. - 3.1 The Dean, after consultation with the Academic Vice-President & Provost, shall grant the Chair permission to advertise the position subject to budgetary approval. - 3.2 The Dean shall communicate the decision to the Department/Program/School normally by December 1 in the case of tenure track replacements or appointments and January 15 in the case of Limited Term replacements or appointments.
 If it is the intention to make a decision, that does not follow the recommendation of the department, the department will be informed, in writing, of the intended decision and the reasons for the decision.
-In addition, each academic year before the University exercises its powers to decide on additional appointments, the University shall consult with the Senate concerning the staffing requirements of the University with regard to its academic programmes and shall receive any recommendations Senate advances on these matters. - 3.3 A faculty member will be appointed for a limited term, or on probation, or, with the recommendation of the Rank and Tenure Committee, with tenure.
-The terms of appointment for each are specified in Article 2.1.3. - 4.0 Whenever the University decides to hire a faculty member there shall be a search committee made up of either all available members of the department or departments concerned or such members as the department or departments concerned shall determine.
-The Department Chair shall chair the search committee.
-For Departments within Schools, the Director of the School shall be an ex officio member of all search committees.
-In the case of interdisciplinary appointments, the heads of the departments and the directors of the programmes concerned, after consultation with members of their departments and programmes, shall meet to strike a search committee. - 4.1 The search committee shall decide on an appropriate mechanism for gathering student opinion concerning candidates for the position and for involving students in the process leading to a recommendation.
-These mechanisms may include but are not limited to: written submissions of students designated to meet and interview candidates, written submissions from students invited to attend presentations by candidates.
+In addition, each academic year before the University exercises its powers to decide on additional appointments, the University shall consult with the Senate concerning the staffing requirements of the University with regard to its academic programmes and shall receive any recommendations Senate advances on these matters. - 3.3 The Parties acknowledge that students are best served by Faculty who reflect their diversity and diverse Faculty are fundamental to innovation, teaching and scholarship at the University.
+To this end, University appointment policies and procedures shall be inclusive and provide for proactive recruitment of candidates from underrepresented groups specified in Article 1.8;1.2. - Where a workforce analysis conducted by the Human Rights and Equity office identifies a serious imbalance with respect to underrepresented groups within a particular academic unit, reasonable goals shall be established to address the imbalance.
+The results of actions taken shall be reported in writing to the Academic Vice-President & Provost.

+- 3.4 A Faculty member will be appointed for a Limited-Term, or on probation, or, with the recommendation of the Rank and Tenure Committee, with tenure.
+The terms of appointment for each are specified in Article 2.1.3. - a) Whenever the University decides to hire a Faculty member there shall be a search committee made up of up to four (4) members of the department or departments concerned, including the Chair/Coordinator/Director, School of Nursing.
+The Department Chair/Coordinator/Director, School of Nursing shall normally chair the search committee..
+In the case of interdisciplinary appointments, the search committee shall be made up of the Coordinator of the Programme and other members of the Interdisciplinary Programme or related disciplines selected by the Coordinator in consultation with the Dean(s). - b) The Search Committee Chair shall present committee members with a Confidentiality and Conflict of Interest statement to be signed that outlines the conditions of service as a committee member.
+Regarding conflicts of interest, the following definition of conflict of interest will be used: